jnand/cortland-guide/pages/ids.md

 Objective-See tools
 ---------------------

 This collection of tools was developed by security researcher [Patrick Wardle](https://objective-see.com/index.html), and offers a great addition to our threat mitigation strategy.
-Many of Patrick Wardle's tools are integrate [VirusTotal](https://www.virustotal.com/#/home/upload) for updated threat signatures.
+Many of Patrick Wardle's tools integrate [VirusTotal](https://www.virustotal.com/#/home/upload) for detecting current threat signatures.

 Each of these tools can be installed via `❯ brew cask install <package_name>`